yoshidaark/SimpleBankingApplication/README.txt

 click the shortcut name CloudFund and the application will run.

-Reminder: if you want to open this in visual studio and run it, there would be error. if the file can not be run through visual studio due to security measures of windows 11.
+Reminder: if you want to open this in visual studio and run it, there would be error. if the file can not be run through visual studio it is due to security measures of windows 11.
 It occurs when files cannot be access because windows is blocking it. right-click all the .resx and click properties.
 Under the general tab, check the unblock checkbox at the bottom.

+Debugging: if an error occur saying an dllException, install or update the nuget package.